A bylaw relating generally to the conduct of the affairs of:

 6.3 Each Director shall be an individual who is not less than eighteen (18) years of age.
 Each Director shall be any individual who is a Member in the Media category or who is the duly appointed representative of a Member in the Industry category.
 No person who has been declared by a court in Canada or elsewhere to be incapable, who has the status of a bankrupt, or who is an “ineligible individual”, as defined in the Income Tax Act, shall be a Director.

 6.4 Subject to the Articles, Directors shall be elected by the Members by Ordinary Resolution at an annual meeting of Members at which an election of Directors is required.

-6.5 All Directors, except the President and Media Vice-President, shall serve a two (2) year term of office.
-The President and Media Vice-President, shall serve a one (1) year term of office.
+6.5 All Directors shall serve a two (2) year term of office.
 As much as possible, Directors shall be elected and shall retire in rotation.
 Each Director shall hold office until the expiration of the term and until a successor has been elected and/or until one’s resignation or removal.

 6.6 Directors may serve up to four consecutive years on the Board.
 Any Board member that completes four consecutive years must wait one year before running for the Board of Directors again.
 If the interim board member serves a term of less than year (1) year, that term will not count as a first term, and the board member will subsequently be eligible to serve for another four consecutive years.

 6.7 Pursuant to the Articles, following the conclusion of the annual general meeting of Members each year, the Board may appoint other Directors (the “appointed Directors”) to hold office for a term expiring not later than the close of the next annual meeting of Members.
 The number of appointed Directors shall not exceed one-third (1/3) of the number of Directors elected by the Members at the previous annual meeting of Members.